Skip to content

 apm update [OPTIONS] [PACKAGES...]

-apm update re-resolves every dependency in your project’s apm.yml against the newest Git ref allowed by its constraint, prints a structured plan — added, updated, removed, unchanged — and prompts before touching anything.
+apm update re-resolves every dependency in your project’s apm.yml against the newest version or Git ref allowed by its constraint, prints a structured plan — added, updated, removed, unchanged — and prompts before touching anything.
 Full-SHA revision pins are refreshed by resolving the latest annotated semver tag from the authoritative upstream, then rewriting the SHA in apm.yml with a tag annotation after you accept the plan (for example # v2.0.0).
 Decline the prompt and APM exits cleanly: no manifest rewrite, no lockfile write, no filesystem changes.

 Pass one or more PACKAGES to refresh only those dependencies, or -g/--global to refresh the user-scope dependencies under ~/.apm/ instead of the current project.
 With these flags apm update is a strict superset of the deprecated apm deps update.